RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 ---

-## Odds & market probability analysis
+## Odds and market probability analysis

 Based on the probabilities derived from the Dixon-Coles model, Shamrock Rovers are the favourites to win.
 However, a comparison with the market reveals significant bookmaker overround.